Data Entry Clerk Resume Example

 You should list your software proficiency up front.
 Skills like Microsoft Excel, Google Sheets, and specialized data entry software matter a lot to hiring managers.

 Database management is another big one.
-If you know how to use CRMs or tools like Oracle and QuickBooks, make that clear.
+If you know how to use CRMs or tools like Oracle and QuickBooks, make that clear in your resume and cover letter.
 It shows you can handle real company data.

 Attention to detail is huge in data entry.
 I double-check my work and catch errors fast-accuracy rates of over 99% are common for top candidates.